jindrichmynarz/dissertation/parts/methods.md

 We applied two methods to matching public contracts to bidders: case-based reasoning (CBR) and statistical relational learning (SRL).
 We first review what these methods have in common and then discuss their differences.
-Both methods learn from the same ground truth and have to cope with its limitations and biases, described in the [@sec:ground-truth], such as having only positive training examples.
+Both methods learn from the same ground truth and have to cope with its limitations and biases, described in [Section @sec:ground-truth], such as having only positive training examples.
 In this ground truth, public contracts represent explicit demands and contract awards model past behaviour of bidders offering products or services.
 Both methods learn only from their input data, not from user feedback.
 In order to incorporate user feedback, it would need to be materialized as part of the input data.
 This approach is known as one-shot recommendation, and is typical for case-based recommenders in particular [@Smyth2007].
 We employed manual feature selection, corresponding to schema-aware matchmaking.
-Portability of the developed matchmakers is granted by the common data model underlain by the Public Contracts Ontology, which we covered in the [@sec:pco].
+Portability of the developed matchmakers is granted by the common data model underlain by the Public Contracts Ontology, which we covered in [Section @sec:pco].
 The matchmakers therefore work with any dataset described by the PCO, such as the Czech public procurement dataset that constitutes our use case.
 Both methods are evaluated on the task of predicting the awarded bidders.
 The inverse task of recommending relevant public contracts to bidders is feasible as well, but we have not focused on it, since it mirrors the evaluated task.

 <!-- Case-based reasoning -->

-The underlying technology we used to implement the matchmakers based on case-based reasoning, introduced in the [@sec:cbr], is SPARQL [@Harris2013].
+The underlying technology we used to implement the matchmakers based on case-based reasoning, introduced in [Section @sec:cbr], is SPARQL [@Harris2013].
-Using the means of SPARQL we designed a custom-built matchmaking method, explained in detail in the [@sec:method-sparql].
+Using the means of SPARQL we designed a custom-built matchmaking method, explained in detail in [Section @sec:method-sparql].
 In line with the CBR perspective, this method recasts data on awarded contracts as past cases to learn from.
 Viewed this way, awarded contracts can be considered as experiences of solved problems and contract awards can be thus interpreted as implicit positive ratings of the awarded bidders.
 Consequently, bidders awarded with most contracts similar to a given query contract can be recommended as potential awardees of the contract.